 About Dr. David Gifford

-In May 2011, David R. Gifford, MD, MPH, will join AHCA/NCAL as Senior Vice President of Quality and Regulatory Affairs.
-In this capacity, Dr. Gifford will lead AHCA/NCAL’s internal quality department while pioneering initiatives on quality improvement in long term care.
+David R. Gifford, MD, MPH, is the Senior Vice President of Quality and Regulatory Affairs at AHCA/NCAL.
+In this capacity, Dr. Gifford leads AHCA/NCAL’s internal quality department while pioneering initiatives on quality improvement in long term care.
 Learn more about Dr. Gifford and his work on a number of quality initiatives.

-David R. Gifford, MD, MPH, has been Director of the Rhode Island Department of Health since March 2005.
-His efforts have focused on making sure Rhode Islanders will live long and healthy lives by expanding primary care, developing policies to make it easier to live a healthy lifestyle and harder to live an unhealthy lifestyle, reducing childhood obesity and tobacco use, reducing ethnic disparities, expanding the use of Health Information Technology (HIT), and realigning insurance payments to promote prevention and better health outcomes.
+David R. Gifford, MD, MPH, was the Director of the Rhode Island Department of Health from 2005-2011.
+His efforts focused on making sure Rhode Islanders will live long and healthy lives by expanding primary care, developing policies to make it easier to live a healthy lifestyle and harder to live an unhealthy lifestyle, reducing childhood obesity and tobacco use, reducing ethnic disparities, expanding the use of Health Information Technology (HIT), and realigning insurance payments to promote prevention and better health outcomes.
 He led the states effort to address H1N1 resulting in the nations highest vaccination rates.
 He has championed efforts to prevent wrong-sided surgery and refocused the nursing home survey process to promote a more home-like person centered model.
-Under his leadership, the Department of Health is working with the state Regional Health Information Organization (RHIO) to develop a statewide Health Information Exchange (HIE) and he serves as the state’s HIT Coordinator.
+Under his leadership, the Department of Health worked with the state Regional Health Information Organization (RHIO) to develop a statewide Health Information Exchange (HIE) and he served as the state’s HIT Coordinator.

 Dr. Gifford participates or chairs numerous national, state and local health-related committees.
 Dr. Gifford serves as council chair for the National Quality Forum’s Public & Community Health Council and is a member of the National Commission on Prevention Priorities.
 He served on the National Governors’ Association Health Information Communication and Data Exchange Task Force.
 He currently sits on the Board of the Association of State and Territorial Health Officials (ASTHO) and is a member of their executive committee.
 He received the National Governor’s Association (NGA) public service award in 2010.